Home EV charger installation explained

 An EV charger installation requires a qualified professional to carry out the work.
 As a nationwide installer, Smart Home Charge has experienced in-house installers based across the UK.

-Once you paid for your quote, we will order and dispatch your charger right away and get on with the job of arranging your installation date.
+Once you've paid for your quote, we will order and dispatch your charger right away and get on with the job of arranging your installation date.

-A few days before installation we will send you a text message with a link to "Get ready for installation day".
-This will include some information on how to prepare for our engineer's arrival.
+A few days before installation we will send you a text message with some guidance on how to get ready for installation day.

 On the day of installation you will receive a text message with a link to track your engineer.
 While we can't give you an exact time as to when your engineer will arrive at your property, we will give you an installation window in advance, but the tracking link allows you to see exactly how far away the engineer is so you can decide if you've got time to pick up a pint of milk or not!
 Our engineers will also require clear access to all work areas, so we ask that you ensure that all work areas are clear before our engineers arrives at your property.

-Our engineers will already have details and photos of the planned installation (thanks to the Online Site Survey you have completed by this point).
+Our engineers will already have details and photos of the planned installation.
 However, they will do their own checks and discuss the proposed installation with you - sometimes our engineers will come up with an even better cable route, but they will confirm this with you before getting started.

 Before leaving, our engineer will check you're happy with the installation and run through a few final checks with you.
 They will likely be taking photos throughout the process too.
 This is so our office team can check the installation has been carried out properly.